solid/pod-browser/README.md

 # Installation

 1. `npm install`
-2. `npm run dev` to run a dev server, or `npm run build` to compile static html and other assets.
+2. `npm run dev` to run a dev server, or `npm run build` to compile static HTML and other assets.

 # Development